 All motorcycles are purpose-built and the purpose of Ninja 400 is short-to-medium distance travel with stops.

-Lets be frank, without a large windshield this motorcycle offers very little wind protection.
+Let’s be frank, without a large windshield this motorcycle offers very little wind protection.
 If you are riding in a hot climate then this may be a great thing, to an extent.
-However, if you are mostly in continental climate then it will not be pleasant.
-Wind chill chart from CycleFish shows just how much temperature drops when riding a motorcycle without a windshield.
+However, if you are mostly in a continental climate then it will not be pleasant.
+The wind chill chart from CycleFish shows just how much temperature drops when riding a motorcycle without a windshield.